 To produce an abundant harvest, spinach needs at least four to six hours of sunlight each day.
-You may even consider using a grow light, like this one, if you don’t have a sunny enough spot indoors for growing spinach in containers.
+You may even consider using a grow light if you don’t have a sunny enough spot indoors for growing spinach in containers.

 But although spinach needs sunlight for photosynthesis, it’s also a cool weather crop (45o F to 75o F) that is sensitive to certain amounts of sun and heat.
 Too much sun and warmth can burn the tender leaves, so choose a location that will provide enough sunlight without adding too much heat to the mix.

 Here’s a couple of pointers for picking the optimal location for planting your spinach in pots: